Congo has chance for peace, U.N. ready to enforce - Ban

 "We have the best chance in many years to bring peace, stability and development to this country and this region," Ban said on a visit to Goma with World Bank President Jim Yong Kim.

-A day earlier, the bank announced it would provide $1 billion to help finance health and education services, hydro-electric projects and cross-border trade aimed at fostering development and peace in the conflict-ridden Great Lakes region.
+A day earlier, the Bank announced it would give $1 billion (663 million pounds) to help finance health and education services, hydro-electric projects and cross-border trade aimed at fostering development and peace in the conflict-ridden Great Lakes region.

 Ban has said the money is contingent on countries in the region honouring a peace deal brokered by the United Nations in February to try to end two decades of conflict in eastern Congo.

-This week's fighting was the first since November, when M23 troops routed the army and briefly seized Goma, despite the presence of thousands of U.N. peacekeepers.
+This week's fighting was the first since November, when M23 troops routed the army - the FARDC - and briefly seized Goma, despite the presence of thousands of U.N. peacekeepers.

 "This time, we're going beyond the traditional way of peacekeeping missions.
 (The brigade) has been mandated with a clear and robust mandate to enforce peace when it is necessary," he said.

-The first troop contingents for the brigade, which will include some 3,000 soldiers from South Africa, Tanzania and Malawi, have already begun to arrive.
+The first troop contingents for the brigade, which will include some 3,000 soldiers from South Africa, Tanzania and Malawi, have already begun to arrive in Congo.

-Ban told Reuters that Congo's U.N. mission, MONUSCO, would begin using surveillance drones in August to monitor the border - a thickly forested area of rugged terrain with few roads.

 CEASEFIRE